gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 ![phantomas](/assets/phantomas.jpg)

 I was fascinated by the fact that it can detect and count Javascript interactions with the DOM.
-But counting is not enough, i wanted to have more information:
+But counting is not enough, I wanted to have more information:

  - When did the DOM interactions happen during page load?
  - Which script and which function made the call?
- - Could i detect any kind of redundancy, any unoptimized loops?
+ - Could I detect any kind of redundancy, any unoptimized loops?

-So i wrote a Phantomas module that logs everything: DOM queries, readings, writings, bindings.
+So I wrote a Phantomas module that logs everything: DOM queries, readings, writings, bindings.
 Erm not exactly everything… Actually only functions can be intercepted.
 Assignments such as « element.className = 'foo' » are not caught (maybe one day with MutationObserver).

 It also records most of jQuery’s functions, the ones that interact with the DOM.